satishlokkoju/deepview/docs/introspectors/data_introspection/dataset_report.rst

    report.data

-These results can be visualized in a custom manner, but it's recommended to try :ref:`Symphony <Exploring with Symphony>` for image, audio, or tabular data.
+These results can be visualized in a custom manner, but it's recommended to try :ref:`Canvas <Exploring with Canvas>` for image, audio, or tabular data.

 Saving and Loading
 ------------------